AlenRedek/wordpress-starter/README.md

 ## Installation

-### Classic install
+### GIT Clone
-- Download the understrap folder from GitHub or from [https://understrap.com](https://understrap.com)
+- Clone the theme folder from GitHub `git clone git@github.com:EmigmaLab/starter.git folder_name/`
-- IMPORTANT: If you download it from GitHub make sure you rename the "understrap-master.zip" file just to "understrap.zip" or you might have problems using child themes !!
-- Upload it into your WordPress installation subfolder here: `/wp-content/themes/`
 - Login to your WordPress backend
 - Go to Appearance → Themes
-- Activate the UnderStrap theme

-### npm install
-- Open your terminal
-- Change to the directory where you want to add UnderStrap
-- Type `npm install understrap`

-### WordPress.org install
-- Open your WordPress backend
-- Click on "Appearance -> Themes"
-- Hit the "Add new" button
-- Search for "UnderStrap"
-- Hit the "install" button
-- Activate the theme
+- Activate the Emigma theme

 ## Developing With npm, Gulp and SASS and [Browser Sync][1]

 ### Installing Dependencies
 - Make sure you have installed Node.js and Browser-Sync* (* optional, if you wanna use it) on your computer globally
-- Then open your terminal and browse to the location of your UnderStrap copy
+- Then open your terminal and browse to the location of your theme folder
 - Run: `$ npm install`

 ### Running